in2code-de/femanager/Documentation/Changelog/Index.rst

       * [BUGFIX] Notification email to admin now sends changes again
-      * [BUGFIX] Notification email to admin is also sent when adding recipient's address to flex form only -
-      :Version: 7.2.3
-      :Date: 2023-12-13
-      :Changes:

-      * [SECURITY] This update is needed for version for 7.0.0 to 7.2.2 older versions are not affected
-      * BUGFIX] Dont use initilize actions for granting access - thx to Daniel Hofmann (in2code)

--
-      :Version: 7.2.2
-      :Date: 2023-10-04
-      :Changes:

-      * [SECURITY] This update is needed for version for 7.0.0 to 7.2.1 older versions are not affected
-      * [BUGFIX] Add missing permission check for invitation controller - thx to Daniel Hofmann (in2code)

--
-      :Version: 7.2.1
-      :Date: 2023-08-08
-      :Changes:

-      * [TASK] Adds documentation for extended - thx to Daniel Hofmann (in2code)
-      * [TASK] Update Image used for Github Actions
-      * [BUGFIX] Fixes reaction when no typoscript configuration is set for redirect - thx to Daniel Hofmann (in2code)
-      * [BUGFIX] Fixed Object Support for getDirtyPropertiesFromUser() - thx to Daniel Hofmann (in2code)

--
-      :Version: 7.2.0
-      :Date: 2023-07-17
-      :Changes:

-      * [FEATURE] Add column "inactive since" to backend list - thx to Thomas Löffler
-      * [BUGFIX] missing email AdminNotify after editing of user profile - thx to Christian Ludwig
-      * [BUGFIX] Do not re-evaluate object values in ServersideValidator - thx to Torben Hansen
-      * [BUGFIX] Add full object support in getDirtyPropertiesFromUser() - thx to Daniel Haupt
-      * [BUGFIX] Prevent undefined array key for empty configPID - thx to Daniel Haupt
-      * [BUGFIX] Migrate usage of GU::lcfirst with Rector - thx to Torben Hansen
-      * [TASK] Corrects Documenation Rendering Configuration - thx to Daniel Hoffmann
-      * [TASK] [TASK] Replace jQuery scrollTop with vanilla scrollIntoView - thx to Felix Ranesberger

--
-      :Version: 7.1.1
-      :Date: 2023-03-16
-      :Changes:

-      * [BUGFIX] Notification email to admin now sends changes again
       * [BUGFIX] Notification email to admin is also sent when adding recipient's address to flex form only
-      * [TASK] Removes configPID from ext_typoscript_setup.typoscript

 -
       :Version: 7.1.0